pocin/kbc-ex-the-trade-desk/README.md

 https://api.thetradedesk.com/v3/doc/api/post-delta-campaign-query-advertiser
 the `LastChangeTrackingVersion` is cached under the hood in `state.json`

-use `"reset": True` to wipe statefile and redownload everything
+use `"reset": True` to wipe statefile and redownload everything, otherwise the latest `LastChangeTrackingVersion"` is cached and reused

 ```javascript
 {
  "delta_campaigns": {